TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "Le mystère de la vie n'est pas un problème à résoudre, mais une réalité à vivre." - Frank Herber --> Grabriel Marcel

+> “You can silence a room of 100 scholars with 1 fact, but you can never silence an idiot with 100 facts.” - A youtube comment

 ## Asmongold

 > "Why would you expect them to be accountable to reality?"